is a logo I use which I designed with Open Source Gimp, see below.

 Clitheroe Youth Forum.
 A site built initally using Joomla, now WordPress.

 IVCA Rally 2019. one of my recent sites, using WordPress.
+No longer valid as a one year rally.

 Open Source software is a big topic but this page should give a few pointers.
 If you are using a tablet, the web setting may be better.
 There are lots of links to more Open Source matters.